naumov-socolov/nabu-communication-droid/README.md

 As a result Driod will convert all response messages into unified structure no matter how response was received.
 All request are logged as well.

-Being a demo project, some functionality has been simplified, excluding architecture, it is made to perform.
+It is a demo project, some functionality has been simplified, excluding architecture, it is made to perform.